2

 • "validating oral evidence requires different methodological standards"

-Why others are wrong: A (That's the bias being challenged.), C (Oral traditions are records.), D (They 'often contradict.').
+Why others are wrong: B (That's the bias being challenged.), C (They 'often contradict.'), D (Oral traditions are records.).